-For the year ended 31 December 2012, the Group generated a net profit of CZK 14,231 million (2011: CZK 9,718 million).
-Distribution of profits for the year ended 31 December 2012 will be approved by the general meetings of the Group companies.

-The Bank's Board of Directors will propose to the Supervisory Board a dividend payment in the amount of CZK 230 per share (2011: CZK 160 per share) that in total represents an amount of CZK 8,742 million.
-The proposal is subject to the Supervisory Board's review and subsequently to the approval of General Shareholders meeting.
+For the year ended 31 December 2012, the Bank generated a net profit of CZK 12,248 million (2011: CZK 7,951 million).
+The Bank's Board of Directors will propose to the Supervisory Board a dividend payment in the amount CZK 230 per share (2011: CZK 160 per share) that in total represents an amount of CZK 8,742 million.
+The proposal is subject to the Supervisory Board's review and subsequently of the approval to the General Shareholders' meeting.